workflowr/workflowr/README.md

 ## Background and related work

-There is lots of interest and development around reproducble research with R.
+There is lots of interest and development around reproducible research with R.
 Projects like workflowr are possible due to two key developments.
 First, the R packages [knitr][] and [rmarkdown][] have made it easy for any R programmer to generate reports that combine text, code, output, and figures.
 Second, the